 The remaining 37 zones had locations with measured or modelled annual mean NO_2 concentrations higher than the annual mean limit value (40 μg m-3).
+In 36 of these zones the maximum measured or modelled annual mean NO_2 concentration decreased compared to 2016.

-All non-agglomeration zones within the UK complied with the critical level for annual mean NO_X concentration, set for protection of vegetation.
+All non-agglomeration zones within the UK complied with the critical level for annual mean NO_x concentration, set for protection of vegetation.

-PM10 Particulate Matter: all zones and agglomerations were compliant with the annual mean limit value of 40 μ g m-3 for PM10.
+Particulate Matter as PM10: all zones and agglomerations were compliant with the annual mean limit value of 40 μ g m-3 for PM10.
 All zones and agglomerations were compliant with the daily mean limit value.
 The results of the air quality assessment for PM10 for each zone, with respect to the daily mean and annual mean limit values, are summarised in Table 4-3.

-Under Section 20 of the Air Quality Directive, Member States are required to inform the Commission where exceedances of PM10 limit values are due to natural sources (for example sea salt), and where this is the case, the exceedance does not count as non-compliance.
+Under Section 20 of the Air Quality Directive, Member States are required to inform the Commission where exceedances of PM{10} limit values are due to natural sources (for example sea salt), and where this is the case, the exceedance does not count as non-compliance.
 Particulate matter from sea salt is modelled and has been used in the past to determine whether compliance with the limit values has been achieved after contribution from natural sources has been subtracted.
-However, in 2016 there were no modelled exceedances of either the 24-hr or annual mean limit values, so no subtraction of contribution from natural sources has been carried out.
+However, in 2017 there were no modelled exceedances of either the 24-hr or annual mean limit values, so no subtraction of contribution from natural sources has been carried out.